 While you wait for a permanent dental crown or bridge, our dentist will provide a temporary crown to preserve your smile.
 Because this restoration is not as stable as its permanent counterpart, you will need to be careful when chewing food and cleaning your teeth.
 Avoid sticky and hard foods, brush gently, and do not pull the dental floss up and down when flossing around the temporary crown.

 After receiving a crown or bridge, you may experience some sensitivity, but this should subside as the soft tissue heals.
-Rinsing with warm saltwater and taking Advil or Tylenol should reduce the pain.
+Rinsing with warm salt water and taking Advil or Tylenol should reduce the pain.

 You may experience sensitivity after the anesthesia wears off, and we advise you to avoid hot and cold food and drink for a few days.
 Your teeth should feel good as new soon, and you can continue your normal oral care routine.

 You may experience some irritation and sensitivity; this is normal and should subside when the soft tissue heals.
-To reduce discomfort, rinse with warm saltwater and take Advil or Tylenol.
+To reduce discomfort, rinse with warm salt water and take Advil or Tylenol.

 Following a tooth extraction, you will need to be driven home by a friend or family member and allow yourself to rest.
 Some bleeding will occur, and our team will apply gauze to the extraction site.
 Change the gauze as it becomes soaked.
-Please see our dentists if bleeding lasts longer than 24 hours.
+Please see our dentist if bleeding lasts longer than 24 hours.
 When resting, keep your head elevated or propped on a pillow.
-Dr. Hever or Dr. Stout will prescribe pain medication to keep you comfortable after the anesthesia wears off.
+Dr. Hever will prescribe pain medication to keep you comfortable after the anesthesia wears off.
 You can apply an ice pack as needed, as well as any cleaning solution you are provided for the extraction site.